NEW TO YOGA?

 down with whatever props the teacher recommends.
 If you

-register for the class and pay.
-We rely on class pre-registration to determine if there
+register for the series or, because we rely on class pre-registration to determine if there

 What do I wear?